Code of Ethics

 Style & Language

-Good writing, and that is to say vivid, precise, active writing, should be the constant goal of reporters and editors.
-Writing should reflect the tone and significance of the story.
+Good writing and on-air reporting, and that is to say vivid, precise, active writing or storytelling, should be the constant goal of reporters, editors and programmers.
+Writing and on-air reporting should reflect the tone and significance of the story.

 Particular care should be taken with quotations.
-Quotes from sources should be treated as inviolate and not cleaned up or grammatically corrected unless in the judgment of the reporters and their editors, good taste is severely violated, or an unsophisticated source humiliated, to no newsworthy purpose.
+Quotes from sources should be treated as inviolate and not cleaned up, grammatically corrected or re-worded unless in the judgment of the reporters and their editors, good taste is severely violated, or an unsophisticated source humiliated, to no newsworthy purpose.
 On the other hand, the overuse of dull quotations should be avoided.

 WLUSP encourages writers to refrain from using profanities or tasteless language unless such quotations have a compelling importance to the story.